Interview

 300 degree boiling of pigments in the skin by

-lasers creates toxic substances, not the pigments themselves.
+lasers creates toxic substances.
 We call on the CDC for a study of those who

 have had laser removal to prove laser removal is safe before the FDA makes a